EsraaShaabanElsayed/react-springboot-crud-app/README.md

    - Set up PostgreSQL for backend data storage.
    - Ensure the Spring Boot application is configured to connect to the PostgreSQL database.

----

-This update includes the PostgreSQL configuration and provides a clear overview of the setup and deployment process.